Click to skip ahead to these categories:

 Q: Have you expanded the facility and what are your plans for expanding in the future?

-A: On September 20, 2011, the chimpanzees were released onto a two-acre open-air habitat.
+A: In 2011, the chimpanzees were released onto a two-acre open-air habitat.
 The habitat, called Young's Hill after the benefactors who donated the initial funds for the expansion, is the largest area some of the chimpanzees have ever experienced and the first time they've felt grass under their feet and had an unobscured view of the sky above.
-The habitat is surrounded by two very tall electric fences.
-This containment method is significantly less expensive than other habitats for great apes such as steel enclosures or islands surrounded by moats.
-The Young's Hill opening was a monumental day for everyone at the sanctuary and we hope it will pave the way for future large, safe, and less expensive enclosures for chimpanzees in other sanctuaries.
-View the Young's Hill FAQs.

 We consider CSNW a constant work in progress and are always looking to improve the lives of the chimpanzees.
-Future projects include an on-site clinic and an area for introducing new chimpanzees.
+Our future plans include expanding to rescue more chimpanzees, building on-site visitor classrooms, and expanding staff and volunteer workspace and housing.
+Learn about our future plans in detail on this page.

 Q: Do you get to touch the chimps?

-A: There are very strict rules about contact between caregivers and the chimpanzees.
+A: We have strict rules about contact between caregivers and the chimpanzees.
 Chimpanzees are very strong and potentially dangerous.
 Many people who work with chimpanzees at other facilities have had fingers bitten off and worse.
-Only a few people have been trained to be caregivers.
+Only a few people have been trained to be caregivers at CSNW.
 Even the caregivers never go into the same space as the chimpanzees.
 When we clean enclosures, the chimps are shifted to another area.
 Caregivers never put their fingers through the fencing.
 The chimps can put their backs against the fencing and the caregivers "knuckle-rub" – like a little massage.
 The chimpanzees can also put their fingers through the fencing to touch the back of a caregiver’s wrist or bottom of a shoe.
 Most often, caregivers interact with the chimps without touching – playing chase and tug-of-war, or pass-the-troll with Foxie.
-The relationship that the chimpanzees have with each other includes a lot of physical contact and they do not need additional contact from humans.
+The relationship that the chimpanzees have with each other includes a lot of physical contact and they do not need close physical contact with humans.

 Q: What do you think about using chimps in biomedical research?
 Isn’t it okay if it helps people and the chimps are retired later?